GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## MICROCONTROLLER

 > **Warning**
 > First step should be to flash the microcontroller.
 This way you can make sure it works before soldering it in.
-Another advantage is that you can confirm the LEDs work, while soldering them.

 Unlike most boards the microcontroller needs to be mounted on the bottom, with the components facing upwards (to the PCB).\
 You can choose the included header pins, but it's highly recommended to use MillMax low profile sockets.\